leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q﻿.
 And what exactly do you do at LeftBrain?

 A﻿.
-I'm part of the Tech Support All Rounder Team, or how we like to call ourselves, "ET2".
+I'm part of the Tech Support All Rounder Team.
 Our role is spread out and we help across other teams which means I'm always learning new tricks.

 Q﻿.
 Awesome!
 Are you working on anything particular right now?